 This tropical-tinged cafe, run by Isabella Bertorelli and Kenzie Benesh, has been a slice of sunshine in the Sunset since opening two years ago.
-Boasting Venezuelen-Californian fare, natural wine by the bottle, and to-die-for breakfast cookies, this cafe for all seasons is keeping the neighborhood stocked with essentials like house-made tamales, sauces, pantry items, and shibori-dyed socks.
+Boasting Venezuelan-Californian fare, natural wine by the bottle, and to-die-for breakfast cookies, this cafe for all seasons is keeping the neighborhood stocked with essentials like house-made tamales, sauces, pantry items, and occasionally, shibori-dyed socks.

 Celia's by the Beach

-Save making fresh ones yourself, the best tortillas to be had in San Francisco, inevitably, come from La Palma, a tortilla factory slash taqueria slash corner shop for spices, cheeses, snacks, and more that’s been stoking San Francisco’s appetites since 1953.
+Save making fresh ones yourself, the best tortillas to be had in San Francisco, inevitably, come from La Palma, a tortilla factory-slash-taqueria-slash-corner shop for spices, cheeses, snacks, and more that’s been stoking San Francisco’s appetites since 1953.
 Stop by for a taco or ten, and be sure to stock up on ingredients for your own culinary endeavors at home.